 - Frozen raspberries: I like to toss any fresh raspberries that we aren’t able to use up from the fridge into a ziploc bag and store it in the freezer to use in smoothies like this one!

-- Unsweetened almond milk: Makes this recipe dairy-free and vegan, while adding a subtle nutty flavour and creamy texture.
+- Unsweetened almond milk: Makes this recipe dairy-free and vegan, while adding a subtle nutty flavor and creamy texture.

-- Chia seeds: These powerful little seeds not only add a dose of fibre, protein and omega-3s to the smoothie, they also help to thicken it up!
+- Chia seeds: These powerful little seeds not only add a dose of fiber, protein and omega-3s to the smoothie, they also help to thicken it up!

 How to Make a Frozen Raspberry Smoothie